open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 ## Welcome to the OLE Intern Team!

 Congratulations.
 You have completed the first steps and have been selected to join the Open Learning Exchange virtual intern team.
-Please remember that we expect interns to have 16 hours a week to work on Open Learning Exchange issues.
+Please remember that we expect interns to have at least 16 hours a week for the minimal of 3 month to work on Open Learning Exchange issues.
 If you do not currently have enough time, we will be happy to have you later when you do have time.

 ## Get to Know the Team